Fast2docs/Fast2-docs/docs/catalog/tool.md

 ## SleepTask <small> - Blocks punnet on thread for a given period of time </small> {#SleepTask data-toc-label="SleepTask"}

 Task blocking a thread per punnet to wait some time before processing the punnet, without updating its state or metadata.
+!!! warning

     As the thread is asleep for a defined time, all tasks are slowed down.

 <b>Optional settings</b>